team-dev-docs/spriteAIDevTesting/dev-docs/context-index.js.md

 ### Security Issues

-In a brief sentence, other potential security issues could include path traversal vulnerabilities if input and output paths are not properly validated, or potential denial of service if processing very large images without proper resource limits.
+In a brief sentence, potential security issues could include improper handling of user-supplied input paths, which might lead to path traversal vulnerabilities if not properly validated and sanitized.